Procurement Analytics Demystified

 Internal Processes – measures of the efficiency of the procurement organization.
 How quickly and accurately tasks are done and how they can be streamlined or automated.

 Setting up metrics can be difficult, as the amount of information provided has grown over the years.
 Some procurement organizations highlight metrics with no actionable value.
-These so-called “vanity metrics” do not provide real information to assess how the organization is performing or a connection to a business’ measured financial success.

 Another mistake in performance management is having too many metrics in place.
 Too many trackable items can be detrimental as it leads to overanalysis.
 Overanalysis can lead to loss of meaningful performance, as there is a lack of an overall vision and too much focus on tracking individual metrics rather than working on what will drive improvement in the big picture.